Are you inadmissible to Canada?

 Record suspension can be applied if you have been convicted in Canada and appeal for a pardon.
 In case you have been convicted or are residing outside of Canada you may apply through a visa office in your country.

-In spite of being criminally inadmissible, you may still be issued a TRP if:
+Despite being criminally inadmissible, you may still be issued a TRP if:

 - You have a justified reason to enter such as family emergencies or important conferences.